jlfprf/simple-go-app/README.md

 ##Authentication
 In this app I will be using a db table to hold sessions information.
-The _**authenticate**_ function compares the data from login form with the user in db, then creates a randon string to be saved into session table on db and to used as a session cookie.
+The _**authenticate**_ function compares the data from login form with the user in db, then creates a randon string to be saved into session table on db and to used as a session cookie if authentication fails return a void string.
 The _**checkAuth**_ function gets data from cookie session and check to see if it is present in session table on db.

 ##Templating